Last Updated on 16th May 2026 by peppe8o

 The default username and password are admin/admin.

-You will be able to change the admin password (also this, strongly suggested) from Options -> Users menu, then clicking the “admin” user link.
+You will be able to change the admin password (also strongly suggested) from Options -> Users menu, then clicking the “admin” user link.

 Add a Camera